CtrlK

 Completeness

-Clearly answers both 'what' (enforce version control best practices for commits, branching, pull requests, and repository security) and 'when' (Use when writing commits, creating branches, merging, or opening pull requests) with explicit trigger terms listed.
+Clearly answers both 'what' (enforce version control best practices for commits, branching, PRs, and repo security) and 'when' (explicit 'Use when' clause covering writing commits, creating branches, merging, or opening pull requests).

 3 / 3